This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Single Sideband Modulation”.

 Explanation: Balanced modulator is a special circuit which produces DSB or Double sideband suppressed carrier signals.
 It produces the sum or difference of the carrier and modulating signal but cancel or balance out the carrier frequency.

 4. Which of the following is an advantage of SSB over DSB?

 d) Power is not wasted on the carrier

-Explanation: In a signal only the sidebands contain the information.
+Explanation: In a signal, only the sidebands contain the information.
 Also, there is a duplication of the information in each sideband.
 Thus one sideband is sufficient form transmission as compared to DSB where both the sidebands are present.
-Since one of the sideband is also suppressed it reduces the maximum or the minimum frequency of the signal and hence the spectrum space is reduced in a SSB.
+Since one of the sideband is also suppressed it reduces the maximum or the minimum frequency of the signal and hence the spectrum space is reduced in an SSB.

 5. SSB transmitters are lighter and require less power than their normal AM transmitters.

 Explanation: In an SSB one of the sidebands is also suppressed with the carrier signal thus reducing wastage of power.
 Since less power and circuitry are required to run the SSB transmitter than its equivalent AM transmitter they are light and require less power.

 Explanation: Since an AM signal is a combination of waves of different frequencies when it is passed through the atmosphere, they get affected by the ionosphere and the upper atmosphere which attenuate signals below the frequency of 50Hz.
 If one sideband is above 50Hz and the other one is below 50Hz the atmosphere attenuates one sideband alone.
 This is known as selective fading.